 Highfive is a way for you to meet face-to-face with your team, whether it's through our conference room device, computer, or mobile device.

-- Highfive call URLs and scheduling are easy - The Highfive URL is like a virtual conference room: everyone meets up in the conference room.
+Highfive call URLs and scheduling are easy - The Highfive URL is like a virtual conference room: everyone meets up in the conference room.
 Every conference room has a name, just like a Highfive call URL.
 You create the call URL by simply starting a call with a unique name.
 Once you've started a call, you've automatically generated a URL in the following format: [yourcompanydomain.highfive.com/<youruniquename>].
-You can also easily transform a Google Calendar event into a Highfive call by simply installing the Highfive Google Calendar extension and clicking "Add a Highfive call" button.
+You can also easily add Highfive links to meeting invitations.